 Single subject credential candidates may teach a single subject, specified on the credential, from preschool through grade 12.
-This credential is generally recognized as most appropriate for the middle and secondary schools, grades 7 through 12.
-Prior to admission, candidates must establish competence in their chosen field.
-This may be accomplished in one of two ways.
-Candidates may obtain a subject matter equivalency statement from the approved California undergraduate program from which they obtained their bachelor's degree or they must have completed 12-15 approved subject matter units from a regionally accredited institution, with no grade lower than "C." Subject matter units are defined as units completed in the same subject matter as that which will be studied at Pepperdine University.
-In addition to establishment of competency, candidates must be registered for the California Subject Examinations for Teachers (CSET) as appropriate to the content area.
-Candidates must have passed the CSET as appropriate to the content area before they may enroll in Clinical Experience 2 or 3, MATP 682 or MATP 683.
-This is a state requirement and cannot be waived.
+This credential is generally recognized as most appropriate for the middle and secondary schools, grades 6 through 12.
+Prior to admission, candidates must establish competence in their chosen field by passing the CSET or providing a subject matter waiver from a state-approved program.
+Candidates must submit passing scores from the California Subject Examinations for Teachers (CSET) as appropriate to the content area.
+Candidates must have passed the CSET as appropriate to the content area before they are admitted to the program.
+Alternatively, candidates may obtain a subject matter waiver from the approved California undergraduate program from which they obtained their bachelor's degree in lieu of the CSET.
 Candidates may discuss additional requirements with an enrollment services officer or academic advisor.
-The Basic Skills Requirement (CBEST) must be completed before enrollment in Clinical Experience 2 or 3, MATP 682 or MATP 683.
+The Basic Skills Requirement must be completed prior to enrollment in clinical experience.

-There are five options for satisfying the Basic Skills Requirement:
+There are eight options for satisfying the Basic Skills Requirement: